telerik/blazor-docs/components/grid/selection/rows.md

 * The Grid is databound through its `OnRead` event and each data request returns different data item instances.
 * The `SelectedItems` are obtained from a different data source than the all Grid items, for example, from a separate service.

 In such cases, the selected rows may not appear as expected.
 You have to [override the `Equals` method of the Grid model class]({%slug grid-state%}#equals-comparison) so that the items are compared by a unique identifier rather than by reference.
-When you are overriding the `Equals` method, it is also recommended to override the [`GetHashCode`](https://docs.microsoft.com/en-us/dotnet/api/system.object.gethashcode) method as well.
+When you override `Equals`, it is also recommended to override the [`GetHashCode`](https://docs.microsoft.com/en-us/dotnet/api/system.object.gethashcode) method.

 ## Row Selection and Other Grid Features